drondistortion/Android-SerialPort-API/README.md

 ## How to use:

-1) on app main screen pushd Setup to setup uart port path and baudrate
+1) on app main screen push Setup to setup uart port path and baudrate
 2) go back to main screen and push "Forward to TCP"
-3) in terminal emulater on a computer in the same netword enter and hit return:
+3) (testing) terminal emulator on a computer in the same network enter this line and hit return:

 ```
 nc X.X.X.X 19999